Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Preparatory Material

-and we define the dual qpc of $\omega$ as $\widehat{\omega}$.
-A qpc $\omega$ is real if $\widehat{\omega}=\omega$ and we say that it is imaginary if $\widehat{\omega}=-\omega$.
-It is worth mentioning that in order to embrace a more general theory, our definition of qpcs is a little different that the {\it standard} on literature, for example on \cite{micho1, micho2, micho3, stheve} because in these papers qpcs are always real.
+and we say that it is imaginary if $\widehat{\omega}=-\omega.$ It is worth mentioning that in order to embrace a more general theory, our definition of qpc's is different that the standard one in the literature for example \cite{micho1, micho2, micho3, stheve}, because in these references, qpc's are always real, i.e., in these references, equation (\ref{2.f24.6}) is part of the definition of qpc's.

-A qpc is called regular if for all $\varphi$ $\in$ $\Hor^{k}GM$ and $\theta$ $\in$ ${_\inv}\Gamma$, we have
+A qpc is called {\it regular} if for all $\varphi$ $\in$ $\Hor^{k}P$ and $\theta$ $\in$ $\mathfrak{qg}^\#$, we have